mozilla/glean/docs/user/user/debugging/javascript.md

 # Debugging JavaScript applications using Glean.js

-Debugging features in Python can be enabled through APIs exposed on the Glean object.
+Debugging features in JavaScript can be enabled through APIs exposed on the Glean object.
 For more information on the available features and how to enable them, see the [Debugging API reference](../../reference/debug/index.md).

 ## Sending pings

-Unlike other platforms, Python doesn't expose convenience methods to send pings on demand.
+Unlike other platforms, JavaScript doesn't expose convenience methods to send pings on demand.

 In case that is necessary, calling the `submit` function for a given ping, such as `pings.customPing.submit()`, will send it.